Staff

 Annalise Hill (she/her) - Habitat Project Coordinator

 Annalise has always had a passion for the environment but discovered her calling for restoration when she moved to Redmond, Washington, from Houston, Texas, at the age of 10.
 Annalise immediately fell in love with the lush green conifers, and salmon filled waterways.
 She spent every moment possible in the forests or at stormwater ponds.
 Unfortunately, as she grew older she watched her beloved ponds become office buildings, storage facilities, and housing.
 Annalise became devoted to helping restore our natural systems for future generations.
-She recently graduated from Western Washington University with a bachelor's degree in environmental science with an emphasis on freshwater and terrestrial ecology.
+She received her B.S. in environmental science with an emphasis on freshwater and terrestrial ecology from Western Washington University.
 While completing her degree, she had the opportunity to work for Washington Conservation Corps in Snohomish County helping restore riparian habitats.
-Annalise is thrilled to be joining the SSS team and to be applying her knowledge and skills to help restore our salmon populations.
-In her spare time, she can typically be found hiking, reading with a cat in her lap, or identifying plants and clams at her local estuary.
+Annalise is thrilled to be part of the SSS team and to be applying her knowledge and skills to help restore our salmon populations.
+In her spare time, she can typically be found hiking with her husband, curled up with her cat and a good book, or baking sourdough bread.

 annalise@soundsalmonsolutions.org